Komarulon/smrandomizer/readme.md

 Latest Release can be found here: https://github.com/Komarulon/smrandomizer/releases/

+I recommend using a map!
+Even better, an item tracker.
+With EmoTracker: https://emotracker.net/ , you can download the tracker I made here: https://github.com/Komarulon/SuperMetroidRedesignRandomizerEmoTracker

+## Softlocks

-YOU CAN SOFTLOCK.
-MAKE LOTS OF SAVES.
-Newly added feature - Auto Backup Saves!
-The save file will automatically rotate when saving to help prevent hardlocks.
+**YOU CAN SOFTLOCK.
+MAKE LOTS OF SAVES.**

 Common softlocks usually involve going to places you can't get out of.
 For example:
-- Going to Bomb Torizo without Bombs (even though bombs might be there)
+- Going to Bomb Torizo/East Crateria without Bombs (even though bombs might be there)
 - Going to West Norfair via the Brinstar Glass Tube
 - Checking bomb-jump maze items without bombs or hi-jump (springball), like the item underneath the Brinstar entrance elevator
 - Completing Tourian without killing Bomb Torizo

-I recommend using a map!
-Even better, an item tracker.
-With EmoTracker: https://emotracker.net/ , you can download the tracker I made here: https://github.com/Komarulon/SuperMetroidRedesignRandomizerEmoTracker
+This randomizer has a checkbox for auto-rotating saves!
+If checked, when you save, it will save to the next "Samus" slot, (e.g. save in Samus A, Samus B, Samus C, then Samus A again).
+If enabled, when restarting, **make sure you select the correct file!**

-## Techniques you need to know:
+## Techniques you need to know
 - How to beat Vanilla Redesign
 - Wall-jumping
 - Infinite Bomb Jumping (in Redesign of course)